velio-io/collet/docs/select-syntax.md

 ```

 In example above, we're selecting the `:name` key from the `:user` key in the `:state` map.
-In addition select DSL supports some additional functions to make it more powerful:
+In addition, select DSL supports some additional functions to make it more powerful:

 - You can use a "map syntax" to select multiple keys at the same time.
 If element in the "path vector" is a map, it will
   be treated as a map of keys to select.
 Map keys will be included in the resulting map and keys can be a "path vectors"